Gideonkim96/UI-portfolio/README.md

 # Collaborations
 This project is a collaboration of team members who had the opportunity to work together namely;
-Gideon Rono
+Gideon Rono,
-Judy Nyawira Mbui
+Judy Nyawira Mbui,
-Eva Ndengwa
+Eva Ndengwa.
 Collaborative projects are clearly marked within the portfolio, giving credit to all team members involved where appropriate.